Noransaber/pre-portfolio-propjet/README.md

 Additionally, this project was carried out under the supervision of [ALX Africa](https://www.alxafrica.com/).

 ## Contributing
 We welcome contributions!
-If you'd like to contribute, please send us on gmail
+If you'd like to contribute, please send us an Gmail
-- [noransaber685@gmail.com]
+- noransaber685@gmail.com
-- [Haydexwisdom@gmail.com]
+- Haydexwisdom@gmail.com
 * Clone repo and create a new branch: $ git checkout https://github.com/Noransaber/pre-portfolio-propjet.git -b name_for_new_branch.
 * Make changes and test
-* Submit Pull Request with comprehensive description of changes
+* Submit a Pull Request with a comprehensive description of changes

 ## Contact
 For questions or support, suggestion please contact us at